KristofColpaert/ProjectGroeneStraat/WordpressCore/Loop.md

 You can also perform more advanced queries in your Loops, based on custom parameters.

 **Zie boek pagina 99 en verder.
 Dit is vooral belangrijk wanneer we gaan werken met onze custom post types en wanneer we moeten zoeken op andere parameters zoals straatnaam.**

+# Working outside the Loop

+There are times when you'll want to access generic post information, or to maninpulate some information about the currently displayed post outside of the Loop.
+WordPress provides some functions to operate on sets of posts for even finner-grain control over post display.

+Along with access to global variables, there is a set of WordPress functions to return generic information that's not specific to a single post, or the post currently displayed:

+* wp_list_pages(): Displays a list of all pages as links.
+	* You can also use the wp_page_menu() function to generate a page menu.
+There are several advantages to this page listing function.
+The first is a new show_home parameter allowing a Home link to automatically be added to the list of pages.
+This function also wraps a custom `<div>` around your menu, the class of which you can set.
+The following is an example of the function: `<?php wp_page_menu('show_home=1&menu_class=my-menu&sort_column=menu_order'); ?>`
+* wp_list_categories(): Displays a list of all categories as links.